MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_stor_device_capabilities.md

 Specifies whether <b>Device Manager</b> should suppress all installation dialog boxes; except required dialog boxes such as "no compatible drivers found."

-### -field RawDeviceOK

-Specifies whether the driver for the underlying bus can drive the device if there is no function driver (for example, SCSI devices in pass-through mode).
-This mode of operation is called raw mode.

 ### -field SurpriseRemovalOK

 Specifies whether the miniport driver for the device can handle the case where the device is removed before Storport can send SRB_FUNCTION_PNP with <b>StorRemoveDevice</b> as the <b>PnPAction</b> in the <a href="..\storport\ns-storport-_scsi_pnp_request_block.md">SCSI_PNP_REQUEST_BLOCK</a> structure.
 If <b>SurpriseRemovalOK</b> is set to <b>TRUE</b>, the device can be safely removed from its immediate parent regardless of the state that its driver is in.